 Challenge level: 3 out of 5

-Unleash your inner hero and take on the land of the dragon on our spectacular trek for children's charities on and alongside the Great Wall of China!
+Take on the Dragon's Back for children's charities on our bewitching Dream Challenge trekking on and alongside the Great Wall of China!

-Our adventure will end in the bamboozling city of Beijing, where ancient history collides with futuristic technology.
-Here, we'll celebrate in the best way, with a fantastic guided tour of the city's iconic sites, including the Forbidden City Palace Complex Museum, the iconic Royal Lakeside Retreat of the Summer Palace and the infamous plaza of Tiananmen Square.
+In this extraordinary city, ancient history collides with futuristic technology.
+We'll celebrate in the best way, with a fantastic guided tour of Beijing's world-famous sites, including the Forbidden City Palace Complex Museum, the iconic Royal Lakeside Retreat of the Summer Palace and the infamous plaza of Tiananmen Square.

-Our adventure starts at the airport in London, where we catch our group flight to China's amazing capital city of Beijing.
+Our Dream Challenge starts at the airport in London, where we catch our group flight to China's amazing capital city of Beijing.

-Our awesome local team greets us at the airport and we transfer by coach to our hotel at Huangyaguan (Yellow Cliff Pass).
+Our awesome local challenge leader greets us at the airport and we transfer by coach to our hotel at Huangyaguan (Yellow Cliff Pass).

 This area receives few Western tourists and so we can get a taste of traditional Chinese culture while admiring the Great Wall of China and the stunning views of rugged, green mountains.

 After lunch, the afternoon is free for you to spend as you wish.
 You can kick back and relax at the hotel or explore the beautiful and fascinating town of Huangyaguan, where the new China meets the old and traditional China.